RemiWoler/tep/readme.md

 # Traveling Elephpant Problem - Remi's Solution

 ## Heads up!
     ** This code is written with one single purpose in mind: provide a winning solution for the Ibuildings TEP contest.
 It does NOT adhere to proper Design Patterns, Coding Standards, or anything else that makes code maintainable.
-DO NOT COPY/PASTE ANY OF THIS INTO YOUR OWN CODE AND ASSUME IT MUST BE THE BEST WAY BECAUSE I WROTE IT, OR BECAUSE THE CODE WAS FAST **
+DO NOT COPY/PASTE ANY OF THIS INTO YOUR OWN CODE AND ASSUME IT MUST BE THE BEST WAY BECAUSE I WROTE IT, OR BECAUSE THE CODE WAS REPORTEDLY FAST **

 ## The contest